aszkid/polgomez.com/public/_index.md

 I'm a rising junior at the University of Chicago, pursuing a bachelor's degree in Mathematics and Computer Science.

-You can see some of the code I've written on my spare time [over here](/about#projects); I am interested in cryptography and its applications, computer graphics, security, and anything low-level; I am also passionate about decentralized web initiatives.
+You can see some of the code I've written on my spare time [over here](/about#projects); I am interested in machine learning, cryptography and its applications, computer graphics, security, and anything low-level; I am also passionate about decentralized web initiatives.
 As for mathematics, I have spent a summer working on [algebraic number theory](https://github.com/aszkid/number_theory) and I think [category theory](https://github.com/aszkid/polynomial-functor-notes) is very cool.

 I currently serve as vice president of the [UChicago Applied Math Club](https://ucamc.github.io), where we invite professors to give talks about their research related to or involving mathematics.